Lilla-Kavecsanszki/residenza127/README.md

 - **US207: Search for Properties:** As a user, I can search for apartments using keywords or filters (e.g., price, size, location) so that I can quickly find properties that match my criteria.
 - **US208: Filter Properties:** As a user, I can filter apartments based on different criteria such as price range, number of bedrooms, and location, so that I can narrow down my search to the most relevant properties.
 - **US209: Sort Properties:** As a user, I can sort the list of available apartments based on price, size, or other criteria to help me find the best match faster.
+- **US210: View Multimedia for Each Property (Property Carousel):** As a user, I can view a carousel of images and videos for a property on the property details page, so that I can visually assess the property.
-- **US210: Handle 404 Error:** As a user, if I encounter a broken link or missing property page, I can be redirected back to the homepage or property listings, ensuring a seamless browsing experience.
+- **US211: Handle 404 Error:** As a user, if I encounter a broken link or missing property page, I can be redirected back to the homepage or property listings, ensuring a seamless browsing experience.

 #### Epic 3: Contact and Inquiry Management